chromium/chromium/docs/windows_build_instructions.md

 that might already have a copy of Python or Git).

+If you don't have Administrator access, you can add a user-level PATH environment variable by opening:

+Control Panel → System and Security → System → Search for "Edit environment variables for your account"

-If you don't have Administrator access, you can add a user-level PATH environment variable and put `C:\src\depot_tools` at the front, but if your system PATH has a Python in it, you will be out of luck.
+Add `C:\src\depot_tools` at the front.
+Note: If your system PATH has a Python in it, you will be out of luck.

 Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN system variable in the same way, and set it to 0.
 This tells depot_tools to use your locally installed version of Visual